Hüsnü Özyeğin

-Hüsnü Özyeğin (born 1944) is a Turkish billionaire.
+Hüsnü Özyeğin (born 1 September 1944) is a Turkish billionaire businessman.
 He founded Finansbank in 1987 and later sold the Turkish division of the bank.
 Nowadays, his financial investments are managed under Fiba Holding while non-financial investments are managed under Fina Holding.

 Background

-The son of a doctor, Özyeğin was born in 1944 in Izmir, Turkey.
-He graduated from Robert College, in Istanbul in 1963, and claims that he went to the US with just a thousand dollars in his pocket.
+The son of a doctor, Özyeğin was born in 1944 in İzmir, Turkey.
+He graduated from Robert College, in Istanbul in 1963, and has said that he went to the US with just a thousand dollars in his pocket.
 There, he studied civil engineering at Oregon State University.
 He then earned an MBA from Harvard Business School.